BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 04/05/2019
 ---
 Today was my birthday.
 I spent 25 years on this Earth, thanks God I'm all healthy and actually have everything I want/need to have.

+05/05/2019
+---
+Birthdays after birthdays...
+Today we celebrated my nephew birthday.
+He's one and so adorable.
+I really love him and when I look at him sometimes I think I want kid too 😅

+08/05/2019
+---
+Hahaa!
+I just noticed that I lost few days in my titles.
+I wanted to type 06/05 and then I realized - HEY DUDE!
+IT WAS A FEW DAYS AGO!
+To be honest I have no idea when I forgot to write something because all the time for over few months I didn't look at the date in computer but always on date in previous title.

+09/05/2019
+---
+What a great day.
+Of course I worked a lot (7am-6pm) but if you really like your job you don't feel bad about it.
+I really like my work (maybe even love) and it's a pleasure (though not always).
+However, after work I went out with friends.
+First we went to the swimming pool and then eat some fast food.
+It was a good time 👊👊

+10/05/2019
+---
+Long Friday.
+I didn't do anything super interesting.
+It was a very ordinary day.
+Work, training, some shopping, tv series and sleep.

+11/05/2019
+---
+Wedding day!!
+Today I celebrated my friends wedding.
+It was really cool - many friends, good food.
+I talked a lot and had a good time 👍👍